Are Dachshunds Good With Other Dogs? Breed Temperament Facts

 Other Pets

-Some people that own a Dachshund wonder about how Dachshunds get on with other non-canine pets.
+Some people who own a Dachshund wonder about how Dachshunds get on with other non-canine pets.
 Remember Dachshunds have been bred to hunt small animals such as rabbits and have a strong predatory instinct so rabbits and rodents are not going to be safe around them.

 In Conclusion